 The Cancer Council has written an informative Guide for employers on the topic of Skin Cancer and Outdoor Work.
 We highly recommend you visit their site and take action to ensure your staff are protected.

 Not sure where to start with a sun safety policy?
-Industryus HR can tailor a policy to your workforce.
-Contact us on 07 5655 4047 to arrange a Free Introductory Call or contact us.
+Industryus can tailor a policy to your workforce.
+Contact us on 07 5655 4047 to arrange a Free Introductory Call.